bertkdowns/thesis/notes/phd.potential_characteristics.md

 ### Layering?

 Similar to multi-level modelling, can we layer a more complex model on top of a simpler model, or layer changes so a different layer can represent the factory at a different point in time?

+"Individual laywers tend to be about things that change at similar rates.
+Things that change at different rates diverge.
+Differential rates of change encourage layers to emerge." - https://s3.amazonaws.com/systemsandpapers/papers/bigballofmud.pdf

 ### Surrogates?